Advanced Settings

 to compute the image scale and thus

 report guiding performance in units of arc-seconds.
-The other
+If the focal length value is wrong, some

-of the default guiding parameters may not be set correctly, and we will
+of the default guiding parameters will not be set correctly, and we

-you resolve problems.
-If you use the new-profile-wizard, these
+you assess performance and resolve problems.
+You should use the

 - 'Calibration

-step-size' - specifes the duration of the guide pulse that
+step-size' - specifies the duration of the guide pulse that

 PHD2